simonewebdesign/red/README.md

 > Fast, reliable key-value storage.
 Inspired by Redis, built with Rust.

-Generate an executable with:
+Red has a similar interface to Redis.
+It has two executables:

+- `red` - an interactive shell (like `redis-cli`)
+- `red-server` - a TCP server (like `redis-server`)

+## Installation

+TODO: add crate

+### Compile from source

+Clone the repo, then compile the project with:

-    rustc src/main.rs -o red
+    rustc src/main.rs -o red  # Compile the CLI rustc src/server.rs -o red-server  # Compile the TCP server

-Try it once with:
+Alternatively, you can start an interactive shell with:

     cargo run